markqvist/LXST/README.md

 ## Project Status & License

 This software is in a very early alpha state, and will change rapidly with ongoing development.
 Consider no APIs stable.
 Consider everything explosive.
 Not all features are implemented.
 Nothing is documented.
-For a fully functional LXST program, take a look at the included `rnphone` program, which provides telephony service over Reticulum.
+For a fully functional LXST program, take a look at [Sideband](https://github.com/markqvist/Sideband) or the included `rnphone` program, which provides telephony service over Reticulum.
 Everything else will currently be a voyage of your own making.

 While under early development, the project is kept under a `CC BY-NC-ND 4.0` license.